MAIF/daikoku/manual/src/main/paradox/producerusage/1-apis.md

 @@@

 ### Documentation
-the last tabs allows you to create a paginate documentation.
-Like description every page can be written with markdown or set from asset.
+the last tabs allows you to create a paginated documentation.
+Like description every pages can be written with markdown or set from asset.